Mike-code1805/interfaz-tutorias-UNSAAC-v1/README.md

 ## Start

-Download the file and select index.html or with live server
+Download the file in .rar or clone and select index.html or with live server